saltyshiomix/ark/README.md

     - [Next.js](https://nextjs.org/) - The React Framework
 - Environment variables
     - [dotenv](https://github.com/motdotla/dotenv/) - Loads environment variables from .env for nodejs projects
+    - [dotenv-webpack](https://github.com/mrsteele/dotenv-webpack/) - A secure webpack plugin that supports dotenv and other environment variables and only exposes what you choose and use.
 - User authentication
     - [Passport](http://www.passportjs.org/) - Simple, unobtrusive authentication for Node.js
 - UI framework